html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

 One of the features of today's complex device landscape is that there's a [very wide range of screen pixel densities][variety-dpi] available.
 Some devices feature very high resolution displays, while others straggle behind.
 Application developers need to support a range of pixel densities, which can be quite challenging.
 On the mobile web, the challenges are compounded by several factors:

-- The broadest variety of devices on different platforms and form factors.
+- Huge variety of devices on different platforms and form factors.
 - Constrained network bandwidth and battery.

-The goal of here is to **serve the best quality apps as quickly and efficiently as possible**.
+In terms of images, the goal of web app developers is to **serve the best quality images as quickly and efficiently as possible**.
 This article will cover some useful techniques for doing this today and in the near future.

 [variety-dpi]: http://en.wikipedia.org/wiki/List_of_displays_by_pixel_density